neerajnj10/Data-visualization/traditional/traditionalviz.md

 ---
-title: 'Assignment 1: Traditional Graphics'
+title: 'Traditional Graphics'
-author: "jharner"
+author: "neeraj"
-date: "February 7, 2015"
 output: html_document
 ---

-Develop the R code to reproduct the following plots:
+*Develop the R code to reproduct the following plots:*

-1. The exponential probability density function and cumulative distribution function with $\lambda = 1.5$, where $m$ is the median.
+###The exponential probability density function and cumulative distribution function with $\lambda = 1.5$, where $m$ is the median.

 ![exponential](exponential.png)